North Central Soybean Research Program

 Top Things for Farmers to Know About Checkoff Dollars Invested in Research

-The North Central Soybean Research Program (NCSRP) invests checkoff dollars from producers in Iowa, Illinois, Indiana, North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Missouri, Michigan, Ohio and Pennsylvania in research that benefits the region.
+The North Central Soybean Research Program (NCSRP) invests checkoff dollars from farmers in Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Pennsylvania, South Dakota and Wisconsin in basic and applied research that benefits the region.
+The NCSRP is a leader in regional research and outreach efforts, supporting farmers and driving the soybean industry forward.

-Most NCSRP checkoff funding goes to large, multifaceted, multidiscipline, multistate research, teaching and outreach programs that encompass several objectives and projects.
-The goal is to build holistic regional or national discovery, development and outreach on high priority areas that impact soybean production to ensure profitability, quality and sustainability.
+Most NCSRP checkoff funding goes to large, multi-faceted, multi-disciplined, multi-state research, teaching and outreach programs that encompass several objectives.
+The projects are primarily directed at increasing soybean yield potential through genetics and agronomics, protecting soybeans from insects, weeds, and diseases, and improving the quality and sustainability of soybeans and soybean production.
+The regional group strives to build holistic regional or national discovery, development and outreach of priority areas that impact soybean production to ensure profitability, quality, and sustainability.

 - Seedling, soilborne disease-causing pathogens (Phytophthora, Fusarium, Rhizoctonia)